mjrusso/scoot/README.md

 <img align="right" width="256" alt="Scoot Menu Bar Icon" src="./Assets/menu-bar-icon.png" />

+* When Scoot is not active (i.e., running in the background), the icon will render in an outlined mode.
-* When Scoot is in the foreground, the icon will render in an outlined mode, to make it clearer that Scoot is currently active.
-(This shouldn't generally be a concern, but it is handy when you're in freestyle mode.)
+* When Scoot is in the foreground, the icon will render with a fill (see screenshot), to make it clearer that Scoot is currently active.
+(This shouldn't generally be a concern, but it is especially handy when you're in freestyle mode.)
 * Additional options are exposed when clicking on the menu bar icon, including a _help_ menu item — which currently opens this README in the user's default browser.

 ### Keybindings